+Sonia Ramachandran

->by Sonia Ramachandran >br />PETALING JAYA: Jack (not his real name) bought a pair of luxury shoes from MySale in 2014 for over RM800.
-Three months later, there was still no sign of the shoes. br/>When he tried calling them, no one answered the phone.
-When he real name) purchased &Hello Kitty &goods online for over RM3,000.
-She was then informed that it was wrongly advertised and the online site offered to refund her.
+PETALING JAYA: Jack (not his real name) bought a pair of luxury shoes from MySale in 2014 for over RM800.
+Three months later, there was still no sign of the shoes.

-->br />Obviously Jenny was not happy as she felt that this amounted to a misleading advertisement and insisted she wanted the goods instead.
+When he tried calling them, no one answered the phone.
+When he went to the address listed on the website, there was no one there. st />Jenny (not her real name) purchased Hello Kitty goods online for over RM3,000.
+She was then informed that it was wrongly advertised and the online site offered to refund her. cbr />Obviously Jenny was not happy as she felt that this amounted to a misleading advertisement and insisted she wanted the goods instead.

-These were some of the complaints relating to electronic commerce (e-commerce) that was lodged with the National Consumer Complaints Centre (NCCC) last year.
+These were some of the complaints relating to electronic commerce (e-commerce) that was lodged with the National Consumer Complaints Centre (NCCC) last year. chr />In fact, e-commerce topped the list of complaints lodged with the NCCC in 2014, with over 8,000 complaints lodged.

-year.

-yell fact, e-commerce topped the list of complaints lodged with the NCCC in 2014, with over 8,000 complaints lodged.

-hr/> NCCC legal and dispute resolution manager Santhosh Kannan told Theantdaily that this sector made up the second highest group of complaints in 2013 with almost 6,000 complaints but had jumped to the top of the complaints list in 2014.
+NCCC legal and dispute resolution manager Santhosh Kannan told Theantdaily that this sector made up the second highest group of complaints in 2013 with almost 6,000 complaints but had jumped to the top of the complaints list in 2014.
 Santhosh said most of the complaints concerned late delivery of the item bought or the item not being in accordance with what was promised in the advertisement or the terms of the contract.

-Sometimes the consumers get something different from what they ordered, he said.

-- Among online shopping sites, Santhosh said that daily deals discount website Groupon seemed to be the most trusted one in complying with the terms of the contract.
+&Sometimes the consumers get something different from what they ordered, he said. br />Among online shopping sites, Santhosh said that daily deals discount website Groupon seemed to be the most trusted one in complying with the terms of the contract.

-of the refunds too, they are willing to work for the consumers interest.
+work for the consumers interest.
 In contrast, there is one company we deal with which prefers to give the consumer store credit instead of a refund.
-This defeats the purpose as the company still keeps the consumer s money and business, he said. /> Santhosh said there were also companies who promised refunds but did not do so until NCCC stepped in and pressured them.
+This defeats the purpose as the company still keeps the consumer s money and business, he said.

+Santhosh said there were also companies who promised refunds but did not do so until NCCC stepped in and pressured them.

--cbr />Though NCCC only started receiving e-commerce complaints in 2011, it has topped the complaints chart in three years, something which Santhosh fears is here to stay for a long time.
+Though NCCC only started receiving e-commerce complaints in 2011, it has topped the complaints chart in three years, something which Santhosh fears is here to stay for a long time.

-Santhosh feels that this problem is not something that the authorities can curb without the help of consumers themselves. br/>This is where the Latin term caveat emptor (let the buyer beware) comes in.
+Santhosh feels that this problem is not something that the authorities can curb without the help of consumers themselves.

+This is where the Latin term @caveat emptor@ (let the buyer beware) comes in.

--br/>Wikipedia states that the phrase caveat emptor arises from the fact that buyers often have less information about the products or services they are purchasing, while the seller has more information and the defects in the products or services may be hidden from the buyer, and only known to the seller.
+Wikipedia states that the phrase @caveat emptor@ arises from the fact that buyers often have less information about the products or services they are purchasing, while the seller has more information and the defects in the products or services may be hidden from the buyer, and only known to the seller.